bacionejs/editor/README.md

 A: The built-in keyboard and efficient editing support.

 Q: Is it only for games?
-A: Yes, it is only for javascript canvas games.
+A: Yes, it is only for **small* javascript canvas games.

 Q: What does it work on?
 A: You can open in Chrome from your Android file manager, on a phone or tablet.